5T33Z0/OC-Little-Translated/15_RAM/README.md

 	```bash
 	sudo dmidecode -t memory
 	```
-8. The output shoul look like this:
+8. The output should look like this:
 	```
 	dmidecode 3.2
 	Getting SMBIOS data from sysfs.